Learn

 Six deeper apologetics lessons for users who want to engage at the level of working scholarship.
 Habermas's minimal-facts resurrection case; NT manuscript transmission with the actual textual-critical literature; the hardest Old Testament texts; philosophical defenses of the Trinity; the moral argument; and comparative monotheism on the question 'Was God always loving?'
 Best done after Core Apologetics.

-6 lessonsTrack 7 · After Core Polemics
+6 lessonsTrack 7 · After Examine Islamic Claims

 6 lessons